Article Availability

 Overview

-The Offers Blocking API can be used to block and unblock offers.
-When your offer is blocked, your corresponding product will not be sold on Zalando.
+The Article Availability API (this feature was previously known as Offer Blocking API) and Manage Availability feature in zDirect can be used to pause and resume articles.
+When your article is paused, your corresponding product will not be sold on Zalando.

-At the moment it is possible to create an offer blocker for:
+At the moment it is possible to pause an article via API for:

 • A particular product of a merchant sold in a sales channel

-For example, it’s possible to create an offer blocker for EAN $EAN_1 in sales channel $SALES_CHANNEL_1.
+For example, it's possible to pause an article for EAN $EAN_1 in sales channel $SALES_CHANNEL_1.

-It is also possible to create an offer blocker using exactly the same criteria, but for another reason.
-The combination of criteria and reason uniquely identifies a blocker.
+It is also possible to pause an article using exactly the same criteria, but for another reason.
+The combination of criteria and reason uniquely identifies a pause blocker.

-As long as there is at least one matching offer blocker for a product, this product will not be offered to Zalando customers.
+As long as there is at least one matching pause blocker for a product, this product will not be offered to Zalando customers.

-Furthermore, the Zalando Operations Teams also have the ability to create offer blockers for a merchant’s products.
-Such offer blockers can not be deleted by merchants themselves.
-These offer blockers will not be visible when querying offer blockers using Offer Blocking API, but products blocked by them will have a corresponding status reported by Product Status Report API.
+Furthermore, the Zalando Operations Teams also have the ability to block merchant's products.
+Such pause blockers can not be deleted by merchants themselves.
+These Zalando blockers will not be visible when querying pause blockers using Article Availability API, but products blocked by them will have a corresponding status reported by Product Status Report API.

-PABLO (PArtner BLOcker) codes are used to indicate the reason for the blocking request.
-A complete table of PABLO codes may be found in the below table.
-When creating an offer blocker, please provide the most appropriate PABLO codes as the reason for your request.
+PABLO (PArtner BLOcker) and PAUSE codes are used to indicate the reason for the pausing request.
+A complete table of the codes may be found in the below table.
+When creating a pause blocker, please provide the most appropriate PAUSE/PABLO codes as the reason for your request.
+While the UI offers only the new PAUSE reasons, the Article Availability API still supports, in addition, the old PABLO reasons.
+Please note that it is planned to deprecate the PABLO reasons.

 PABLO_01 Generic issue